Phulkari: Bagh

-Bagh (meaning 'large garden') is a style wherein the entire surface is embroidered.
+Bagh (meaning 'a garden') is a style where the entire surface is embroidered.
 By working with darning stitch, numerous designs are made by use of horizontal, vertical, and diagonal stitches.

-Some make the distinction that phulkari only refers to sparingly-embroidered flowers, whereas a large, intricately embroidered flower pattern is known as a bagh.
-That is to say, in other varieties of phulkari, the base cloth is still visible, whereas in a bagh, the embroidery covers the entire garment so that the base cloth is not visible.
-Similarly, in contemporary modern designs, simple and sparsely embroidered dupattas (long scarf), odhinis (oversized long scarf), and shawls, made for everyday use, are referred to as phulkaris, whereas clothing items that cover the entire body, made for special and ceremonial occasions such as weddings are called baghs.
+Specifically, phulkari denotes sparingly-embroidered flowers, whereas a large, intricately embroidered flower pattern that covers the base cloth almost completely is a bagh.
+Similarly, in contemporary modern designs, simple and sparsely embroidered dupattas (long scarves), odhinis (oversized long scarf), and shawls, made for everyday use, are referred to as phulkaris, whereas clothing items that cover the entire body, made for special and ceremonial occasions such as weddings are called baghs.

 There were many kinds of bagh depending on its usage, such ghungat bagh and vari da bagh.
 In many cases the designs were inspired by what the embroiderer saw around them.
 The kitchen provided the designs of many baghs—belan (rolling pin) bagh, mirchi (chilli) bagh, gobhi (cauliflower) bagh, karela (bitter gourd) bagh, and dabbi (metal container) bagh.
-Others like Dilli Darwaza, Shalimar Char, and Chaurasia Baghs depicted the layout of well-known Mughal gardens.
+Others like Dilli Darwaza, Shalimar Char, and Chaurasia Baghs depicted the layout of Mughal gardens.
 The scattered work on the fabric is called adha bagh (half garden).
 The work done with white or yellow silk floss on cotton khaddar that starts from the center of the fabric and spreads to the whole fabric is called "Chashm-e-Bulbul".

 Historically, the exquisite embroidery for baghs are known to have been made in the districts of Hazara, Peshawar, Sialkot, Jhelum, Rawalpindi, Multan, Amritsar, Jalandhar, Ambala, Ludhiana, Nabha, Jind, Faridkot, Kapurthala and Chakwal of the Punjab region.